babyloniaapp/docs/logs.md

 <hr/>

+21.10.22 – Unfortunately, the lottery UI team failed to deliver the project and meet the minimum requirements, and some assigned tasks are still pending.
+We decided to stop cooperating with this team & hire someone else.
+This could delay the lottery project even further.<br/>

+---

 19.10.22 – Team tested the lottery contract, yesterday on the Polygon Mainnet successfully, we continue with the UI integrations.<br/>
 19.10.22 – Our CTO is finally back from 2 month leave of absence, we can speed up developments from now on.<br/>